Man City, Liverpool get lower-league opponents in FA Cup

 Third-tier side Tranmere will host either Manchester United or Wolverhampton if it can get past Premier League struggler Watford in a replay.

-Tottenham will be away at Southampton it it beats second-tier side Middlesbrough in a replay at home.
+Tottenham will be away at Southampton if it beats second-tier side Middlesbrough in a replay at home.

 Chelsea heads to Hull, Leicester travels to Brentford, and former West Ham manager Slaven Bilic will take his West Bromwich side to the Olympic Stadium.

-Arsenal or Leeds will travel to Bournemouth while an all-Premier League showdown sees Norwich head to Burnley.
+Arsenal will travel to Bournemouth while another all-Premier League showdown sees Norwich play at Burnley.

 The matches will be played on the weekend of Jan.
 25-26.